 Salvador and his eccentric style will always have a special place in my heart, which reminds me that I need to visit Figueres one day.

 2. Raymond Loewy

-Raymond Loewy was a French industrial designer known for creating the iconic Coca-Cola bottle.
-Yes, the world-famous contour bottle was designed by this man.
-He was also the person behind dozens of iconic logos which most people will immediately be able to recognise.
-These include Lucky Strike, Hoover, Shell, BP and the Spar Christmas tree logo.
+Raymond Loewy was a French industrial designer best known for his design of the iconic Coca-Cola bottle.
+Yes, this man created the world-famous contour bottle.
+He was also the creator of dozens of iconic logos that most people will recognise right away.
+Lucky Strike, Hoover, Shell, BP, Exxon and the Spar Christmas tree logo are among them.

 3. Tony Hart